satya954/DevOps-Tools-QA/Ansible.md

    .
 Continous Delivery and Orcherstration.

 1️⃣ What is Ansible?
-.
-An open-source tool for automation, known for its simplicity and agentless architecture.
+Ans: An open-source tool for automation, known for its simplicity and agentless architecture.

-2️⃣ Setting Up Master & Worker Nodes:
-Step-by-step instructions to configure Ansible on multiple servers, including SSH key setup and hosts file configuration.

-3️⃣ Modules and Commands:
-Examples of ad hoc commands to check server status, install packages like NGINX, and troubleshoot issues.

-4️⃣ Common Errors and Troubleshooting:
-How to resolve permission issues and other common challenges in Ansible setups.

-5️⃣ Installing and Managing NGINX and Docker:
-Automating the installation and management of NGINX and Docker on Ubuntu and redhat Linux 2 servers.

-6️⃣ Introduction to Inventory and Playbooks:
-A glimpse into inventory file configurations and a teaser for the next post about creating and using playbooks in Ansible.

               			      **Interview Questions**:

 1. How would you ensure that a specific package is installed on multiple servers?
-Answer: You can use the package module in a playbook to ensure that a specific package is installed across multiple servers.
+Ans: You can use the **package** module in a playbook to ensure that a specific package is installed across multiple servers.

 2. How do you handle different environments (development, testing, production) with Ansible?
-Answer: You can manage different environments by using inventory files and group variables.
+Ans: You can manage different environments by using inventory files and group variables.
 Create separate inventory files for each environment and use group variables to specify environment-specific configurations.
 Each hosts file would define the servers for that specific environment, and you can create a group_vars directory for each environment.

 3. How would you restart a service after updating a configuration file?
 Answer: You can use the notify feature in Ansible to restart a service after a configuration file is updated.